 Based in Trull, Gloucestershire (with home working for part of the week)

-We are The Trust Partnership.
-We are a fast-growing and innovative social enterprise helping charitable foundations and almshouses to be better managed and to use their resources more effectively for the benefit of the wider public.
-In short, we are having a big impact in philanthropy and the almshouse sector.
+The Trust Partnership is an innovative social enterprise helping charitable foundations and almshouses to be better managed and to use their resources more effectively for the benefit of the wider public.
+In short, we are having a big impact in philanthropy and almshouse sectors.

 We are excited that we’ve not only been able to build a thriving business, but to do so on strong ethical foundations.
-The way we look after our staff, our clients and other stakeholders is important to us, and being a B Corporation is evidence of that.
+The way we look after our staff, our clients and other stakeholders is important to us.
 We believe it’s possible to be a good business and a profitable one at the same time.

 Main purpose and scope of the job:

 The successful candidate will possess excellent organisation, communication and ICT skills and be able to maintain confidentiality at all times.
-You will prepare meeting agendas and papers, support the Clerks to Trustees and be the principal point of contact for the grant-making activities of your clients.
+You will prepare meeting agendas and papers, support the Clerks to Trustees and be the principle point of contact for the grant making activities of your clients.
 You will provide excellent support to client Trustees as well as cover for absences within our team.

 Duties and key responsibilities: